Quantum Tunneling in SO(3,1)$\times$SO(4): Analysis of the Klein ``Paradox"

 The Klein ``Paradox" is not really a paradox at all \cite{Telegdi} \cite{Hansen}.
 It has long been recognized as the inadequacy of single particle quantum mechanics to describe what is actually a multiparticle process.
 A summary of the phenomenon is as follows.
 A test particle encounters a step potential, and the wave function splits into a reflected part which moves away from the step, and a transmitted part which tunnels into the step.
 The difficulty arises when the height of the potential step rises beyond a certain threshold, $V=2mc^2$, where $m$ is the rest mass of the test particle.
 It is instructive to analyze this process within the paradigm of the new Tunneling transform.
 The initial work with the Klein Paradox was performed within the context of the Dirac equation \cite{Klein} \cite{Sauter}.
 However, it can also be analyzed in the context of the Klein-Gordon equation \cite{Winter}.
+We proceed as follows.
+From Schiff \cite{Schiff}, we start with the energy-momentum relation for $L(v)$: